Cargo ship carrying lithium ion batteries ordered to continue to Alaska despite a fire in cargo hold

 The ship was located about 225 miles (362 kilometers) southwest of Dutch Harbor when they reported the fire early Thursday morning, the guard said in a release.

+It was headed to San Diego with the batteries from Vietnam, the email said.
+Crew members released carbon dioxide into the hold when the fire was detected on Monday.

+“Concerned about the potential risk of explosion, the hold was kept sealed,” the email said, adding that crew have been monitoring the hold vents and temperatures.

-It was not immediately known if there were injuries, how many crew members were aboard the vessel or when it would arrive at Dutch Harbor, which is one of the nation’s busiest fishing ports.
+It was not clear when the vessel would arrive at Dutch Harbor, which is one of the nation’s busiest fishing ports.
 The Coast Guard’s Alaska division office in Juneau didn’t immediately return an email Friday afternoon.

 When the ship does arrive, it will remain offshore as response crews prepare to assist, the Coast Guard release said.